Henry Jones Sr.: Conception

 Steven Spielberg chose to introduce Indiana's father in the third film, as he found the Holy Grail to be an unspectacular plot device.
 Spielberg felt that Sean Connery was the obvious choice to play the role because James Bond was an inspiration for Indiana.
 George Lucas and Harrison Ford were surprised by this choice because, as Ford explained in an interview, Connery (born in 1930), was only twelve years older than he was.
 Jones Sr., was first conceived as more bookish, but Connery enhanced the character to be more adventurous.
 In the scene where father and son were held captive by the Nazis, Indiana wanted to know how Jones Sr., knew Elsa Schneider was a Nazi.
 Connery "ad libbed" (ad libitum) the line, "She talks in her sleep," while filming.
 The first take could not be used because the crew could not contain their laughter or reactions as they found the remark to be extremely funny.
+Spielberg also included a reference to Bond when the bad guys were shooting at Jones Sr. with a Walther PPK, Bond's gun of choice.

 To prepare for the role in The Young Indiana Jones Chronicles, Lloyd Owen prepared by watching numerous Connery films and studied his accent.
 Owen shared the character's love of medieval history, having studied Geoffrey Chaucer's The Knight's Tale.
 Owen considered the character "a good father.
 I think that's obvious by the way Indy has turned out.
 He even said in the film that he's not the kind of father that says, 'Eat your food, go to bed, brush your teeth!'
 He's not that kind of guy at all.
 He's a very liberal parent for the 1900s."

-Connery turned down a cameo appearance in Indiana Jones and the Kingdom of the Crystal Skull (2008), as he was enjoying retirement too much.
+Connery turned down a cameo appearance in Indiana Jones and the Kingdom of the Crystal Skull (2008), as he was enjoying retirement too much, and because "it was not that generous a part, worth getting back into the harness and go for".
 In a statement, he provided one last piece of advice for "Junior" – keep the cliffs low, the monsters CGI and the whip close at hand to fend off the stunt coordinator.
 George Lucas said in hindsight that it was good Connery did not appear, as it would disappoint the audience when his character did not join the film's adventure.
 Ford joked, "I'm old enough to play my own father."

 Reception

-Sean Connery received a Golden Globe nomination for his performance.
+Sean Connery received Golden Globe and BAFTA nominations for his performance.

 Horizon released a vinyl model kit of Henry in 1993, which the buyer could assemble.
 The Japanese company Kotobukiya released a vinyl kit in 2008.
 That same year, Hasbro released a 3 ¾-inch action figure that comes with his suitcase, umbrella and the Holy Grail; a die-cast model of him and Indiana in the motorcycle; and a Mighty Mugg (caricature) toy.
 Lego also made a Henry figure for its playset based on the motorcycle chase and the airplane fight.